-Portions of this Policy impose additional obligations on certain CI&T Persons that have, or are likely to have, regular or special access to material non-public information in the normal course of their duties ("Insiders").
+Portions of this Policy impose additional obligations on certain Cl&T Persons that have, or are likely to have, regular or special access to material non-public information in the normal course of their duties ("Insiders").
+The Company has determined that the persons identified on Attachment A are Insiders for the purposes of this Policy.
+The Compliance area, as necessary and unrelated to updating the Policy itself, must keep the list of Insiders up to date.

-The restrictions and prohibitions in this Policy on actions by CI&T Persons also apply to actions by the spouses, minor children and adult members of the households of CI&T Persons, and any entities that CI&T Persons directly or indirectly influence or control ("Related Persons").
-All CI&T Persons are responsible for ensuring that such other persons or entities do not engage in the activities restricted or prohibited under this Policy.
+The restrictions and prohibitions in this Policy on actions by Cl&T Persons also apply to actions by the spouses, minor children and adult members of the households of Cl&T Persons, and any entities that Cl&T Persons directly or indirectly influence or control ("Related Persons").
+All Cl&T Persons are responsible for ensuring that such other persons or entities do not engage in the activities restricted or prohibited under this Policy.